-We believe that our processes, policies and actions should match our values and ethics.
-Quadrature is environmentally and ethically conscious, and aims to be a positive contributor to society.
-We also believe that employers should be transparent when it comes to their CSR work, so that we can all hold each other accountable on the role businesses play in society and in their communities.
-We have shared below what we do and how we think about things not as a way to promote our work, but as a way to be transparent with anyone who would like to know how we approach CSR.
+Quadrature Capital Limited (owned by Greg Skinner and Suneil Setiya) believe that our processes, policies and actions should be aligned with the values and ethics that Quadrature lives by.
+We are an environmentally and ethically conscious business, aiming to be a positive contributor to society, and we believe that employers should be transparent when it comes to their CSR work.
+This is so that we can all hold each other accountable on the role businesses play in society and in their communities.
+We have shared below what we do and how we think about things, not as a way to promote our work, but as a way to be transparent.

 The Environment